Tyrrrz/YoutubeExplode/YoutubeExplode.Converter/Readme.md

 To use them, simply add the corresponding namespace and follow the examples below.

 > **Warning**:
-> This package requires the [FFmpeg](https://ffmpeg.org) executable to work, which can be downloaded [here](https://ffbinaries.com/downloads).
+> This package requires the [FFmpeg CLI](https://ffmpeg.org) to work, which can be downloaded [here](https://ffbinaries.com/downloads).
-> Ensure that it's located in your application's probe directory or on the system's `PATH`, or provide a custom location directly using various overloads.
+> Ensure that it's located in your application's probe directory or on the system's `PATH`, or provide a custom location yourself using one of the available method overloads.

 ### Downloading videos

-You can download a video directly through one of the extension methods provided on `VideoClient`.
+You can download a video directly to a file through one of the extension methods provided on `VideoClient`.
 For example, to download a video in the specified format using the highest quality streams, simply call `DownloadAsync(...)` with the video ID and the destination path:

 ```csharp